 As our security detail escorted Jesus to the Market Street entrance of the mall, pedestrians began shrieking: JESUS!

 I was anxious about how Jesus would be received.
 The answer was: Like a rockstar.
-I trigger my lapel mic.
+I triggered my lapel mic.
 All agents, let’s move Santa to Powell Station.

 My agents fanned out and we began quietly, politely corralling Santa down the subway station steps.